 What is City of Sanctuary ?
-City of Sanctuary is a movement committed to building a culture of hospitality and welcome, especially for refugees and asylum seekers seeking sanctuary from war and persecution.
+City of Sanctuary UK is a movement committed to building a culture of hospitality and welcome, especially for refugees and asylum seekers seeking sanctuary from war and persecution.
 It has established a network of over 100 local groups across UK and Ireland all guided by this vision and it’s UK Charter which crystallises the values and principles of the movement.
 (Charter-July-2017)

 Exeter City of Sanctuary: We are part of this national City of Sanctuary network movement.
 Our vision is for Exeter to become a genuine City of Sanctuary where all sections of the community are involved in helping to create a culture of warm welcome and safety for asylum seekers and refugees.
 We recognise the valuable contribution that sanctuary seekers make to Exeter and celebrate the diversity that makes up our city We would like to see more asylum seekers/refugees welcomed to Exeter . (see here for our ‘Key Messages’ /CoS Model of Change)

 Exeter has a proud tradition of welcoming asylum seekers and refugees.
 In the early 2000’s Exeter welcomed asylum seekers from Afghanistan, Iraq etc. and more recently the city has begun to welcome a small number of mainly Syrian refugee families were resettled here from refugee camps under both the Government’s Vulnerable Person’s Resettlement and MENA schemes.
 Recent years has seen a significant rise in those coming here -including guests with the ‘Homes for Ukraine’ scheme; Afghan citizens, fleeing the Taliban, evacuated from Kabul in 2021 and asylum seekers temporarily accommodated in the city.
 Additionally some unaccompanied young asylum seekers have already been brought to safety in Exeter -and Devon.
 We wish to celebrate and extend this welcoming response by the city’s people and organisations, building on the excellent care and support already given to refugees and asylum seekers through organisations like Refugee Support Devon, Devon Ukrainian Association, Hikmat Devon CIC.

 What we do